Risk Free Bet up to $1,500

 How Does NFL Over/Under Betting Work?

 Understanding NFL over under bets is incredibly simple, which is part of the reason they are so popular with new bettors.
-Sportsbooks will set a specific number of points that are expected to be scored in a given NFL game, and the bettor must predict whether there will be more (OVER) or fewer (UNDER) points scored.
+The best US betting sites will set a specific number of points that are expected to be scored in a given NFL game, and the bettor must predict whether there will be more (OVER) or fewer (UNDER) points scored.

 Choose right and they win the bet, no matter which team comes out on top.
 Betting lines on over/under bets are typically the same (around -110) for each side as sportsbooks try to draw equal action from each side of the bet